DavidBujold/DavidBujold/README.md

 - 👋 Hi, I’m DavidBujold
-- 👀 Im interested in learning and sastify my curiosity as a Web Developer.
+- 👀 Im interested in learning and satisfy my curiosity as a Web Developer.
 - 🌱 Right now im refreshing myself in Front-End Development since its been quite a while since i did anything coding.
 - 📫 For now if you would like to reach me you can contact me at davidbujold7@gmail.com